 The Heartland Chapter provides education, information and assistance to people affected by lupus throughout our chapter territory.
 We collaborate with experts to provide clear, easy-to-use information, programs and resources to help you navigate every step of your journey with lupus.

 Through collaboration with lupus medical experts, we offer a number of free educational programs for people affected by lupus.
 These programs are held throughout our chapter territory and include topic specific workshops, half-day education conferences, and online educational programs.
-Check back soon for a listing of 2019 lupus education programs.

 Information & Referral